 Video (11 min)

 xtop uses xcapture as its always-on, ultra-low overhead data source for continuously tracking and sampling thread activity in your system.
-If you want to learn how the eBPF tracking + sampling side works, check out the previous xCapture v3 announcement and 0x.tools website:
+If you want to learn how the eBPF tracking + sampling side works or want to see already released tool & usage examples, check out the previous xCapture v3 announcement and 0x.tools website:

 - xCapture v3: Linux Performance Analysis with Modern eBPF and DuckDB